juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

     top: "prediction"
 }
 ```
-This makes sense because we don't want to calculate any loss on a production phase (because we don't have target labels) we just want to make a simple forward pass through all our learning weights to output some result, in this case, just the Softmax probabilities without any loss associated, makes sense right?
+This makes sense because we don't want to calculate any loss on a production phase (because we don't have target labels) we just want to make a simple forward pass through all our learning weights to output some result, in this case, just the Softmax probabilities without any loss associated, ¿makes sense right?

-3. Solver
+3.Solver
-Now we need to specify one more prototxt file called solver, this file will hold a lot of hyperparameters for our model, you can play with this settings to achieve better results with your model, here, for example, you can specify what optimization method you want to learn the weights, what regularization strategy you want, also you can specify the number of epocs you need to achieve good results, here you can very easy to switch to GPU for fast training!.
+Now we need to specify one more prototxt file called solver, this file will hold a lot of hyperparameters for our model, you can play with this settings to achieve better results with your model, here, for example, you can specify what optimization method you want to learn the weights, what regularization strategy you want, also you can specify the number of Epocs you need, you can also specify if you want GPU for faster training!.

 ```json
 # The train/test net protocol buffer definition